YetAnotherNerd/whatlastgenre/README.md

 Things you can tell me about:
 * Tag that are similar but haven't been merged or naming inconsistencies, e.g. 'Trip Hop' <-> 'Trip-Hop'
-* Tags that doesn't get split but should, or do get split but shouldn't.
+* Tags that doesn't get split but should, or do get split but shouldn't
+* Tags that get filtered but shouldn't
+* If your unhappy with the tag results
 * Did i miss something in tags.txt?
-* If your unhappy with the tag results.
 * Any errors of course ;)

-I'm also happy for any other suggestions :)
+I'm also happy for any other kind of suggestions or just send me your tags statistics output for a `-nl 10`-run, i'll try to improve tags.txt with it. :)